Fine topology (potential theory): Observations

-The fine topology was introduced in 1940 by Henri Cartan to aid in the study of thin sets and was initially considered to be somewhat pathological due to the absence of a number of properties such as local compactness which are so frequently useful in analysis.
+The fine topology was introduced in 1940 by Henri Cartan to aid in the study of thin sets, subsets of n-dimensional complex space C^{n} with the property that each point has a neighbourhood on which some non-zero holomorphic function vanishes.
+Since the set on which a holomorphic function vanishes is closed and has empty interior (by the Identity theorem), a thin set is nowhere dense, and the closure of a thin set is also thin.
+It was initially considered to be somewhat pathological due to the absence of a number of properties such as local compactness which are so frequently useful in analysis.
 Subsequent work has shown that the lack of such properties is to a certain extent compensated for by the presence of other slightly less strong properties such as the quasi-Lindelöf property.

 In one dimension, that is, on the real line, the fine topology coincides with the usual topology since in that case the subharmonic functions are precisely the convex functions which are already continuous in the usual (Euclidean) topology.
 Thus, the fine topology is of most interest in $\R^n$ where $n\geq 2$.
 The fine topology in this case is strictly finer than the usual topology, since there are discontinuous subharmonic functions.